Our Daily Bleed...

 1945 -- Japan: US drops atomic bomb on Hiroshima.

-The B-29 Superfortress Enola Gay, eliminated 140,000 children, women & male civilians from immediate effects of the bombing; tens of thousands more in subsequent decades from radiation-induced illnesses, including descendants.
+The B-29 Superfortress Enola Gay, eliminates 140,000 children, women & male civilians from immediate effects of the bombing; tens of thousands more in subsequent decades from radiation-induced illnesses, including descendants.
 Nagasaki gets the same two days from now.
+(Another 50,000; both despite the 1923 Hague Convention outlawing the bombing & terrorizing of civilians...)

 1951 -- Ammon A. HennacyPhoenix, Arizona: August 6 to 11, 1951